 Beginning her design career at the age of 19, Nina worked as an assistant to John Fowler at the prestigious Sibyl Colefax & John Fowler Company.
-Her natural talent was quickly apparent and she became known for her unmistakeably rich colour palette, which caught the eye of club owner, Mark Birley.
-He asked her to redecorate his famous Annabel’s private members’ club, which marked the beginning of a lasting relationship.
-They joined forces once again in 1970, when they opened Campbell & Birley, a shop in London specialising in ‘unashamed luxury’.
+Her natural talent was quickly apparent and she became known for her unmistakably rich colour palette, which caught the eye of Mark Birley.
+He asked her to redecorate Annabel’s, his legendary private members’ club.
+They joined forces once again in 1970, when they opened Campbell & Birley, a shop specialising in ‘unashamed luxury’.
 Here, Nina introduced her signature ‘hearts’ design, a motif that is still available on a range of bone china today.

-On top of this, Nina Campbell is not shy of a collaboration.
-She has designed carpets for Stark, a finish of paint for Smallbone of Devizes, and she has broadened her usual scope by designing fabrics for Ted Baker, although she insists she has no plans to move into fashion design at this stage.
+Nina Campbell has never been shy of collaboration.
+As well as designing carpets for Starck and a paint finish for Smallbone of Devizes, she has broadened her usual scope by designing fabrics for Ted Baker, although she insists she has no plans to move into fashion design at this stage.
 She’s adventurous and open minded, but a firm believer that you should ‘stick to what you know’.
-And this Nina does with no sign of slowing down, especially with the recent opening of her second London showroom in the prestigious Design Centre, Chelsea Harbour.
-The space provides clients with a further opportunity to view her latest collections and consult with her expert interior design team.

 As well as her long-standing shop on Walton Street, Nina also has a furniture-led showroom in the Design Centre Chelsea Harbour which now represents American furniture brand Oomph as well as her own designs.